kingswisdom/SteemMessenger/README.md

 ![](https://steemitimages.com/DQmQETvDFXKCewftSu54BNzFDaRFKhL4562qpAGKKUTcpFD/image.png)

-When you enter your private memo key, and press "Log in", this is what happen :
+When you enter your private memo key, and press "Log in", this is what happens :
 ![](https://steemitimages.com/DQmfYhUuu4A61Bs9Lr3N3HE2CcSA4THBpGMUEXTSVFfDg91/image.png)

 It will check the public memo key associated with your username (`pubWif = result[0]["memo_key"];`) and verify if the private key you specified is valid with `steem.auth.wifIsValid(privWif, pubWif);`.
 If everything is ok, your private key is then stored on a local var with `var privateMemoKey = privWif;`.